-This metro Ethernet tutorial explains what the technology is, how it can be used and what WAN managers need to know about it.
+This metro Ethernet tutorial explains what the technology is, how it can be used and what WAN managers need to

 Thinking about upgrading your wide area network (WAN)?
 Then you’ve probably read or heard about, or are considering, metro Ethernet technology.
 According to the 2010 benchmark conducted by Nemertes Research, 71% of organizations are using some form of carrier Ethernet, and 77% plan to do so by 2012.
 Why?
 Users describe it as “cheap and cheerful”—an easy-to-provision, low-cost option for high-speed WAN connectivity.
 And it’s highly effective.
 Nearly half—43%—say their carrier Ethernet deployments are “extremely successful,” with another 52% saying their deployments are “very successful.”
 (No organizations said their deployments were unsuccessful.)